The policy below is laid out in this page to comply with regulations. However, a document for download can be found below.

 - Any article that the member of staff reasonable suspects has been, or is likely to be, used:

-2. to cause personal injury to, or damage to the property of any person (including the pupil)
+- To cause personal injury to, or damage to the property of any person (including the student)

 More detailed advice on confiscation and what must be done with prohibited items found as a result of a search is provided in the DfE document ‘Screening Searching and Confiscation – advice for head teachers, staff and governing bodies’.